andreaskundig/ncms-hestia/src/site/interview/en/“combining-distance-learning-and-data-protection-is-a-headache”.md

 post_authors:
   - CFD
 suggested_editorials:
-  - a first blog post
+  - hestialabs takes off
-  - a second post
+  - uber trial amsterdam
 ---
 How many students study from home?
 And how long has it been since they last went to university?